Dellonath/neural-network-classification/README.md

 # Neural Network to Classification Multiclass

 My first implementation of a Neural Network!
-The purpose of this is to apply my studies about Deep Learning, specifically feed foward, matrix multiplication, partial derivatives and backpropagation algorithm.
+The purpose of this is to apply my studies about Deep Learning, specifically feedfoward, matrix multiplication, partial derivatives and backpropagation algorithm.

 ### Description
 This Neural Network takes points scattered in a three-dimentional space and classifies them in 3 possible classes: